 One of the most effective ways to deal with baby stains is to pre-treat them first.3

 To do this, rub baby-safe detergent or use a natural stain remover for baby clothes on the stained spot and let it sit for at least 5 minutes before throwing it in the wash.

 This might not seem much, but it’s an effective detergent trick that can jump-start the stain removal process.

 Step 4: Check Instructions on the Care Label

-Before loading the stained baby clothing in the washing machine, check the care label first.
+Before loading the stained baby clothes in the washing machine, check the care label first!